 Because of this invalidation daughters of narcissistic mothers can grow up believing that they are abnormal or twisted.
 This is because our totally natural and normal feelings are told to be wrong (either in as many words, or by implication), and so we absorb the message that we're wrong to have them.

 This is totally head-wrecking stuff.
 It can leave you wondering if you're imagining it, if you're over-reacting and so on, and that doubt leaves you open to more abuse.
-If you'd like to know the truth about whether she's really toxic, check out Light's Toxicity Test.

 The Best-Selling Book: